Call for an initial consultation

 Can an attorney gift money to themselves?

 Yes, a property and financial power of attorney agent can gift money to themselves.
 However, any monetary gifts must be made with the best interests of the donor in mind, and the amount should not impact the donor’s finances and ability to afford their ongoing care needs.
 It’s important to remember that there are strict safeguarding measures around powers of attorney to prevent financial abuse, and an agent must act strictly within the scope of the power of attorney documents.
-If at any time you are unsure about gifting, you should contact an experienced power of attorney solicitor, such as Graysons’ Sheffield and Chesterfield solicitors.
+If at any time you are unsure about gifting, you should contact an experienced power of attorney solicitor, such as Graysons’ Sheffield, Chesterfield and Hathersage solicitors.

 Can an attorney agent gift money to others?